 BrowserQuest A Science Teacher Lost 37 Pounds From Eating Nothing But McDonald's The fish we don’t eat It’s hard to imagine just how many edible fish there are until you see them arrayed in their multicolored, multi-finned glory.
 Lobster Place, a bustling seafood shop in the center of New York’s Chelsea Market, is a good place to start.
 The store’s open display cases hold live sea urchins that respond to the touch; fat, juicy chunks of Hawaiian Wahoo; gigantic, whole tilefish that stare, glassy-eyed at the curious consumer; and other offerings that, were they not labeled, you’d need a degree in marine biology to recognize.
 Some, like baby squid and octopi, razor clams, and fillets of specialty catch that retail for upward of $25 per pound, might intimidate the standard home chef in search of something to serve for dinner.
-This is intentional.
 Other offerings, though, are just … different.
 It’s no coincidence that the most endangered fish are also staples of the American diet.
-In the half-century since, cod has become a poster fish for what happens when a species becomes too popular.
+“There’s a fear of seafood,” said Rick Moonen, a renowned seafood chef who was one of the first to advocate sustainable fishing.

 Dangerous fish you should eat before they eat you The sea is a dangerous place overflowing with dangerous things.
 But unlike pirates (and a certain dangerous politician), some of its inhabitants are edible.
 And taste good with Old Bay on them.
 Feast your eyes on 10 of the most treacherous sea creatures out there, and learn why they're so delicious.
 Flickr/walknboston STONEFISHHow they're scary: Stonefish camouflage themselves to look like rocks, excrete some of the most powerful poison in the ocean (kills within 3hrs), and can survive out of water for a full day.
 Flickr/ayk How they're delicious: Known as okoze when served in Japanese restaurants, a trained chef has to risk his life removing the spines and venom sacs.
 Wikipedia/Laban721 BARRACUDAHow they're scary: They can swim up to 27 miles per hour, are known to literally rip chunks of flesh off their predators with their sharp teeth, and inspired the band Heart.
 Flickr/Clurr Wikipedia/Steven G. Flickr/seafaringwoman Flickr/Radcarper SHARKHow they're scary: See that photo?
 Flickr/oldandsolo